MounaBelaid/covid19tunisia/README.md

 ## Installation

-You can install the released version of covid19tunisia with:
+Using the programming language [R](https://www.r-project.org/), you can install the released version of covid19tunisia with:

 ``` r
 remotes::install_github("MounaBelaid/covid19tunisia")